phicks22/python-beginner/README.md

 ---
 ## Download my repository
-Open your terminal and move to the directory where you want this repository to live.
+Open your terminal and move to the directory where you want this repository to live using the `cd` (change directory) terminal command.

+_Side Note_: If you're interested in understanding terminal functions, see this tutorial [here](https://tutorials.codebar.io/command-line/introduction/tutorial.html).

 Example:
 ```bash